 Cameron Makarchuk will show you how to get going on your weight loss program.

-The type of clients you’ll typically see coming into my studio are not athletic by nature.
-They are not ones who normally enjoy going to the gym.
-These are people (maybe like you) who have been very heavy most of their lives – if not their entire lives.
+The type of clients you’ll typically see coming into my studio is not naturally athletic.
+They are not the ones who normally enjoy going to the gym.
+These people (maybe like you) have been very heavy most of their lives – if not their entire lives.

-Things like walking up a couple flights of stairs.
-Or even bending over to tie their shoes.
+Things like walking up a few flights of stairs or bending over to tie their shoes.

-Along with these seemingly simple tasks, when you’re carrying that much extra weight around you’re also tempting fate in a much more dangerous way – your health.
+Along with these seemingly simple tasks, when you’re carrying that much extra weight, you’re also tempting fate in a much more dangerous way – your health.

-Now, I’m not talking about just your overall health like high blood pressure, high cholesterol, diabetes, or cardiovascular disease.
-That’s obvious and your local Doc probably tells you that every 6 months at your checkup.
+I’m not talking about your overall health, like high blood pressure, high cholesterol, diabetes, or cardiovascular disease.
+That’s obvious, and your local Doc probably tells you that every six months at your checkup.

 I’m talking about your bone and joint health.
 The bones and joints that enable you to move around and complete the tasks of your everyday life.

-When you’re carrying even an extra 50+ pounds around your waistline that puts an enormous amount of stress on your lower back potentially leading to back pain.
-Your spine is very good at handling vertical loads, but when you start carrying that weight out in front of you something has to give.
+Carrying even an extra 50+ pounds around your waistline puts an enormous amount of stress on your lower back, potentially leading to back pain.
+Your spine is very good at handling vertical loads, but something has to give up when you start carrying that weight out in front of you.
 That’s not how your spine – or the muscles supporting it – was designed to work.

-How do your knees feel on a day to day basis when you’re out walking around?
-How about when you try to bend your knees to sit back into a chair?
+How do your knees feel daily when you’re out walking around?
+How about when you try to bend your knees to sit back in a chair?

 - The extra fat around your knees makes it hard – if not impossible – to bend them enough to sit down properly

-- The amount of weight you carry around every day has put so much pressure on your knees that the ligaments holding them together are constantly strained
+- The weight you carry around every day has put so much pressure on your knees that the ligaments holding them together are constantly strained.

 So what do you do?

-Well, number 1 is, obviously, get that weight off your body.
+Well, number 1 is to get that weight off your body.

 But how?
 It hurts when you move.
 Where do you start when everything hurts?

-Well, first of all you could start with Rick’s programs on this site Exercises For Injuries (this is where I come for my injury advice).
+First, you could start with Rick’s programs on this site, Exercises For Injuries (this is where I come for my injury advice).

 I like to give my clients ONE thing to focus on each week, so here’s my advice:

-This is the most important because depending how much extra weight you’re carrying, the process is going to be a lot easier if you can get some of it off before starting a training program.
+This is the most important because depending on how much extra weight you carry.
+The process will be much easier if you can get some of it off before starting a training program.

-Even if you can barely walk because you’re in so much pain, you can still change your eating habits and lose a good portion of the weight that way.
+Even if you can barely walk because you’re in so much pain, you can still change your eating habits and lose a good portion of the weight.

-If you’re 100 pounds or more overweight, this is a MUST before you start doing too much in terms of training.
+If you’re 100 pounds or more overweight, this is a MUST before you start doing too much training.